ian-fisher-developer/qt-qml/README.md

 ## Configuration

-QML and Quick are still evolving rapidly.
+QtQML and QtQuick are still evolving rapidly.
 These experiments use Qt 6.3.0 -- the latest at the time of writing.
-Each project is built with CMake -- recommended by the latest QML/Quick documents.
+Each application is built via CMake -- recommended by the latest QML/Quick documents.

-Each project builds in a Desktop configuration, and in a WebAssembly configuration to run in a browser.
+Each application builds in a Desktop configuration, and in a WebAssembly configuration (runs in a browser).

 ### WebAssembly